Sir Donald Bradman was the greatest batsman in the history of cricket

 The Bradman Collection is a world-class exhibition dedicated to an Australian legend and international hero who made Adelaide his home.
 Watch footage of Bradman in the theatrette, test your own skills with the interactive museum, and browse through personal items including cricket bats, balls, trophies, items of clothing and more.

-The collection is open Monday to Sunday from 9am to 4pm (excluding public holidays & event days) and is free for the public to view.
+The collection is free for the public to view.

 The South Australian Cricket Association is now the custodian of the collection in conjunction with the Premier’s Department, State Library and the Bradman family.
 The State Library retains Bradman archival materials.